MLGlobalHealth/Early_Warning_Scores/README.md

     -   Assess performance on various strata of target population / Assess fairness 🔨

-    -   Try a DL architecture as additional benchmark 🔨
+    -   Try a DL architecture as an additional benchmark 🔨

     -   Create a Table 1 🏷️